rafaelsampaio/cicd-demo/README-azure.md

 - [OWASP Juice Shop](https://hub.docker.com/r/bkimminich/juice-shop/)
 - [Elastic Stack](https://hub.docker.com/r/sebp/elk/)

-### Demo setup
+## Demo setup

 It's highly recommended to use WSL in Windows or a Linux Virtual Machine in MacOS.
-All steps belows are for Linux, if you are using a different OS, make sure to change the commands as necessary.
+All steps belows are for Linux, if you are using a different OS, make sure that **you** change all commands as needed.

 1. Install all required tools and set your own variable set.
 Don't forget to update the ***PREFIX*** to an unique name, preferably your username, that you can identify later, it will also be your namespace.